carvel-dev/imgpkg/docs/push.md

 later given the same tag (`v0.1.0`), the BundleLock will guarantee users continue to reference the original bundle by its digest.

+## Pushing an image

+Images are more generic than bundles.
+Users are able to push an image from any set of files or directories on their system as long as they don't "look" like a bundle.
+To push an image, use the `--image`/`-i` flag:

+`$ imgpkg push -f my-image -i index.docker.io/k8slt/sample-image`

+`imgpkg` will try to be helpful to ensure that you're using images and bundles correctly:
+- `imgpkg` will error if you try to push an image that has a `.imgpkg` directory
+- `imgpkg` does not allow images to output BundleLock files